ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 This increases technical depth and make the code unmaintainable.

-The solution for this: refactoring and using TDD.
+The solution for this: refactoring and using Test-Driven Development.

 ### Theory vs Residual Mess
 When we start creating theories about the regular world of our domain, often someone from the teams asks: "But what about ALL the other business rules?".